 Key Takeaways

-• Discord's last primary funding round in 2021 valued it at over $15 billion,3 but its current estimated valuation is less than half of that.4
+• Discord's last primary funding round in 2021 valued it at over $15 billion,4 and the company has raised more than $1 billion across 10 primary funding rounds.5

 Discord: Company background

 Discord was launched in 2015 by co-founders Jason Citron and Stanislav Vishnevskiy, but its roots stretch back to 2012.
-Citron previously started a video game studio that Vishnevskly soon joined, but they decided to create Discord due to frustration over available options for talking to other gamers while playing online.
-So, they took some of the voice chat, text chat, and forum features from a game they previously launched (Fates Forever) to create Discord.12
+Citron previously started a video game studio that Vishnevskiy soon joined, but they decided to create Discord due to frustration over available options for talking to other gamers while playing online.
+They took some of the voice chat, text chat and forum features from a game they previously launched (Fates Forever) to create Discord.9

-The company is based in San Francisco and says it has over 200 million monthly active users.13 While it's gone through some pivots over the years, it has returned to primarily serving the gaming community,14 with features such as text, voice, and video chat on mobile, desktop, and through some gaming consoles.
+The company is based in San Francisco and says it has over 200 million monthly active users.10 While it has gone through some pivots over the years, it has returned to primarily serving the gaming community,11 with features such as text, voice and video chat on mobile, desktop and through some gaming consoles.

 A social network for gaming